Update: February 2024 — List of 13 supplements and drugs that Dr. David Sinclair takes for boosting his longevity.

 Update: November 2021 — Resveratrol (RSV) may promote hair growth.

 Dr. Sinclair has conducted significant research on how sirtuins are modulated by endogenous molecules as well as pharmacological agents such as resveratrol.
 Other areas of anti-aging research in which Dr. Sinclair has participated include senolytics and caloric restriction.

-Yesterday, Dr. David Sinclair’s work on NAD and its anti-aging properties was back in the news in a big way (h/t Christopher and AndyOz).
+Yesterday, Dr. David Sinclair’s work on NAD and its anti-aging properties was back in the news in a big way.
 There are some very fantastical points made in the article, with the most striking being:

 - Dr. Sinclair is using his own NAD molecule.
 He has supposedly reduced his biological age by 24 years after taking the pill.

-- The good doctor’s father is 79 years old, and has been white water rafting and backpacking since starting to ingest the molecule a year-and-a-half ago.
+- David Sinclair’s father is 79 years old, and has been white water rafting and backpacking since starting to ingest the molecule a year-and-a-half ago.

 - Dr. Sinclair’s sister-in-law is now fertile again after taking the pill.
 This despite that fact that she started to transition into menopause in her 40s.
 (My note: I assume this implies that she is in her 50s now).

 - Potential increase in human lifespan to 150 years of age.

 - The pill leads to a decline in age related hair loss.
 (My note: Ironically, I find this to be the most believable of all the above fantastical claims.
 Even though hair loss is as yet almost impossible to cure in most people.
 New hair growth in bald regions of the scalp is especially difficult.

 - Human trials still two years away, but Dr. Sinclair aims to release the product into the market in five years.